nurazimzahurin/laravel-rule-with-scope/README.md

 - `unique_with_scope`: Validate uniqueness using model & scoped columns.
 - `exists_with_scope`: Validate existence with model and scoped filters.
-- `in_with_scope`: Validate that a value is in a scoped Eloquent dataset.
 - **Supports Laravel and Lumen.**
 - Reuses model scopes and logic — **DRY & accurate**.